 In the ongoing battle between you and household germs, you may think germs have the advantage.
 Unlike you, they can be just about everywhere at once.
 And when it comes down to hand-to-hand combat, you may be too rushed or tired or just have better things to do.
 They don't.

-Yet keeping household germs at bay helps keep colds, flu, and other infectious illnesses from spreading.
-This on-the-go cleaning guide can help you get the upper hand with germs by focusing your efforts on the places where they lurk the most.
+Keeping household germs at bay helps keep colds, flu, and other types of illnesses from spreading.
+This on-the-go cleaning guide can help you get the upper hand on germs.
+The trick?
+Focus your efforts on the places in your home where they lurk the most.

 Where the Germs Are

-As a rule of thumb, any area of your home with high traffic and surfaces that get touched a lot is a germ bank.
+As a rule of thumb, any area of your home with surfaces that get touched a lot is a germ bank.

-One study found the kitchen sink had more bacteria than the toilet or garbage can.
-The only bathroom hotspot in the study's top 10 was the toothbrush holder.
+One study found that kitchen sinks have more bacteria than toilets or garbage cans.
+The only bathroom hot spot in the study's top 10 was the toothbrush holder.
 Why?
-Toothbrush holders are often near the toilet, and flushing the toilet sends a fine spray of mist that can contaminates them.
-They also tend to be neglected because people focus on cleaning the toilet and more obvious germ hotspots.
+Toothbrush holders are often near the toilet, and flushing sends a fine spray of mist onto them.
+Plus, it's easy to forget about regularly cleaning this small item.
+You're probably more focused on cleaning the toilet and more obvious germy areas.

 Getting Started: What You Need to Kill Germs